-To further elaborate on how the C-D logic in marketing could contribute theoretically in the context of C2C co-creation research, the following section looks in detail at two perspectives through which C2C co-creation can be studied in tourism contexts: the experiential perspective and the practice-based approach.
+It is therefore argued here that C-D logic offers a more suitable basis for C2C cocreation study, as it allows for focused enquiry into the social context in which tourists cocreate.
+It represents a move away from the participatory, work-like value co-creating role of tourists in the organisation's experience delivery activities, on to co-creation that takes place exclusively in the tourists' sphere, without the organisation's direct control (Grönroos and Voima, 2011).
+To further elaborate on how the C-D logic in marketing could contribute theoretically in the context of C2C co-creation research, the following section looks in detail at two perspectives through which C2C co-creation is studied in socially dense tourism contexts: the experiential perspective and the practice-based approach.

-Illuminating C2C co-creation: social experiences and practices in tourism contexts
+Illuminating customer co-creation: social experiences and practices in tourism contexts

-The C-D logic in marketing suggests that in order to remain competitive in a volatile marketplace, organisations should focus solely on the customer (Heinonen et al., 2010) and the co-creation practices and experience in his or her own social context.
+The C-D logic in marketing suggests that in order to remain competitive in a volatile marketplace, organisations should focus solely on the customer (Heinonen et al., 2010).
+In this vein, C-D logic emphasises customers' experiences and practices, in which the service offering often plays a relatively small part.
 Nevertheless, there is still little clarity around the differences between the ontological and epistemological assumptions inherent in C-D logic's perspectives on co-creation (Helkkula and Kelleher, 2011).
-Paradigmatic foundations of value creation through social experiences and practices are therefore critically discussed in this section.
+Paradigmatic foundations of value creation through social experiences and practices are therefore critically discussed.
+Finally, a C2C co-creation framework is proposed, to help form a holistic epistemological and methodological basis for the study of how and where value is co-created by tourists in socially dense contexts.